abput/google/README.md

 - Python - using built-in types (to keep practicing Python)
 - and write tests to ensure I'm doing it right, sometimes just using simple assert() statements
 - You may do Java or something else, this is just my thing.

+You don't need all these.
+You need only [one language for the interview](#pick-one-language-for-the-interview).

 You can see my code here:
  - [C] (https://github.com/jwasham/practice-c)